SKornahrens/Wordoji/README.md

 ## Synopsis

-2 day project for fun.
+Roughly 10 hour project for fun.
 Wordoji creates user typed words with user selected emojis for the background and letters.
 For Example: the title Wordoji is created using the 💯 emoji for the background and the 🎱 emoji for creating the letters.

 ## Code Example